nelsontran/chopin-liszt/README.md

 - `VENV_DIR` is the absolute path to the directory of the virtual environment created.
 - `INSTALL_DIR` is the absolute path to the directory where you want the application to be installed to.
 - `SERVER_NAME` is the domain name that the application will be served to.
+- `SECRET_KEY` is the key used to sign user session cookies.
+Keep this really secret.

 Save and run the script to deploy the application.
 This will install `chopin-liszt` to the specified deployment directory and configure the Apache server to run the application.